-Tandem Workshop Training in Partnership with EDD: In response to COVID, EDD moved its workshops (e.g., job search assistance, labor market information) online.
-SELACO WDB referred customers to these workshops, which provide basic information needed by many job seekers.
-SELACO WDB staff designed and implemented a series of workshops with more in-depth information that complement EDD's offerings.
-As of late 2022, many of these workshops are again being offered in person.
+Tandem Workshop Training in Partnership with EDD: In response to COVID, EDD has moved its workshops (e.g., job search assistance, labor market information) online.
+SELACO WDB refers customers to these workshops, which provide basic information needed by many job seekers.
+SELACO WDB staff have designed and implemented a series of workshops with more in-depth information that complement EDD's offering.
 Job seekers desiring more in-depth information are scheduled for these sessions.